CPC Definition - Subclass A23D

 This place covers:

-• Edible oil or fat compositions containing an aqueous phase, e.g. margarines, and their working-up and the preservation of finished products
+• Edible oil or fat compositions containing an aqueous phase, e.g. margarines, and their working-up of finished products.

-• Other edible oils or fats, e.g. shortenings, cooking oils, microbial oils and their working-up and the preservation of finished products
+• Other edible oils or fats, e.g. shortenings, cooking oils or microbial oils and their working-up of finished products.

-• The A23D subclass covers water and oil compositions, generally emulsions, which are suitable for use in foods.
-Additionally covered are methods for manufacturing and preserving same.
-Distinction is made between the use of the emulsion, a large part of the class being taken up by spread compositions (generally water in oil emulsions).
+• Water and oil compositions, generally emulsions, which are suitable for use in foods.
+Additionally covered are processes for manufacturing.
+A large part of the subclass being taken up by spread compositions (generally water in oil emulsions).
 Other non-spread compositions include mayonnaises (generally water in oil emulsions), dressings, etc. No classification distinction is made between emulsion types.

 Relationships with other classification places

-• C07C covers acyclic and carbocyclic compounds, e.g. esters of carboxylic acids (C07C 69/00), but not their use in food stuff which is covered by A23D.
+• Subclass C07C covers acyclic and carbocyclic compounds, e.g. esters of carboxylic acids (C07C 69/00), but not their use in food stuff which is covered by subclass A23D.

-• C11B covers the production and purification/refining of oils and fats as well as their recovery from waste material, but not limited to those oils and fats which are suitable for use in foodstuffs.
-C11B does not cover mixtures of fats or oils with water or other edible oils or fats, which are covered by A23D.
+• Subclass C11B covers the production and purification/refining of oils and fats as well as their recovery from waste material, but is not limited to those oils and fats that are suitable for use in foodstuffs.
+Subclass C11B does not cover mixtures of fats or oils with water or other edible oils or fats, which are covered by subclass A23D.

-• C11C covers fatty acids that are not or no longer esterified with glycerol (although the process or esterification of said fatty acids with glycerol is covered) and their modifications, as well as candles.
+• Subclass C11C covers fatty acids that were never or are no longer esterified with glycerol (although the process or esterification of said fatty acids with glycerol is covered) and their modifications.
+C11C also covers candles.

-• A23L 33/00 covers food with modified nutritive qualities, e. g. dietetic food, functional food.
+• Group A23L 33/00 covers food with modified nutritive qualities, e.g. dietetic food or functional food.

 References